-The Solicitor of the Church is Janette Wilson, who is assisted by her Depute Solicitor, Mary Macleod, and the Church's team of solicitors, titles clerk and secretarial support staff.
+The Solicitor of the Church is Mary Macleod, who is assisted by her Depute Solicitor, Jennifer Hamilton, and the Church's team of solicitors, property manager, titles clerk and secretarial support staff.

 For further information please email firstname.lastname@example.org or contact us at the Church's offices in Edinburgh.